-Comprising (together with other Official Information) LISTS of the PAPERS read during 1890 before the ROYAL SOCIETIES of LONDON and EDINBURGH, the ROYAL DUBLIN SOCIETY, the BRITISH ASSOCIATION, and all the LEADING SOCIETIES throughout the Kingdom engaged in the following Departments of Research :--
+Comprising (together with other Official Information) LISTS of the PAPERS read during 1890 before the ROYAL SOCIETIES of LONDON and EDINBURGH, the ROYAL DUBLIN SOCIETY, the BRITISH ASSOCIATION, and all the LEADING SOCIETIES throughout the Kingdom engaged in the following Departments of Research:-

-\$ r.
-Science Generally: i.e., Societies occupy- § 6.
+§ r.
+Science Generally: i.e., Societies occupy- | § 6.
 Economic Science and Statistics. ing themselves with several Branches of Science, or with Science and Literature jointly.

-- \$ 2.
+§ 2.
 Mathematics and Physics.

-- \$ 3.
-Chemistry and Photography.

-\$ 4.
-Geology, Geography, and Mineralogy.

-\$ 5.
-Biology, including Microscopy and An-
+§ 3.
+Chemistry and Photography. § 4.
+Geology, Geography, and Mineralogy. § 5.
+Biology, including Microscopy and Anthropology.

-- thropology.

 Mechanical Science and Architecture.
+7. Mechanical Science and 18.
 Naval and Military Science.

-- § 9.
-Agriculture and Horticulture. § 10.
-Law.
+9. Agriculture and Horticulture,

-- § 11.
-Medicine.
+\$ 10.
+Law. § 11.
+Medicine. § 12.

-- § 12.
 Literature. § 13.
-Psychology.

-§ 14.
+Psychology. § 14.
 Archæology.

-"The YEAR-BOOK OF SOCIETIES is a Record which ought to be of the greatest use for the progress of Science."-Sir Lyon Playfair, F.R.S., K.C.B., M.P., Past-President of the British Association.
-"It goes almost without saying that a Handbook of this subject will be in time one of the most generally useful works for the library or the desk."-The Times.
-"The YEAR-BOOK OF SOCIETIES meets an obvious want, and promises to be a valuable work of reference."-Athenaum.
+"The YEAR-BOOK OF SOCIETIES is a Record which ought to be of the greatest use for the progress of Science."-Sir Lyon Playfair, F.R.S., K.C.B., M.P., Past-President of the British Association one of the most generally useful works for the library or the desk."-The Times.